biostar-dev/g-sdk/docs/_tutorials/python/install.md

 1. Download the latest version of Python library from [github]({{ site.last_ver }})
 2. Unzip the archive file
-3. Add the _biostar/service_ directory to PYTHONPATH
+3. Add the installation and _biostar/service_ directory to PYTHONPATH

 ## Examples